The Mode of Computing

-An effort in such direction was the Parallel Distributed Processing (PDP) program or Connectionism, that holds that intelligence emerges from the interactions of large numbers of simple processing units, and that symbolic systems or TMs have failed to model appropriately most mind processes, such as perception, memory, language and thought --see the Preface of Rumelhart's text \citep{Rumelhart}.
-According to this program, distributed processes are opposed to Turing Machines in the relation between units of memory --and the units of form stored in them which are the instance symbols of the TM's alphabet-- and the units of content or the concepts that such structures represent: in TMs this relation is one-to-one, while in distributed systems is many-to-many \citep{Hinton-1986}.
-Thus, while in the TM basic concepts are represented in local memory regions that are independent of the memory regions allocated to other basic concepts, the memory units used in distributed concepts may overlap in arbitrary ways; for instance, a particular neuron can contribute to the representation of more than one concept, and a concept may share neurons with other concepts.
+The view that the mind reduces to a simple symbol manipulation machine for making arithmetic calculations or linguistic inferences has been questioned, and there are alternative intuitions of what is computing, especially natural computing.
+On such proposal is the Parallel Distributed Processing (PDP) program or Connectionism and its implementation through Artificial Neural Networks (ANNs).
+This program holds that the mind is a computational process too, but that intelligence emerges from the interactions of large numbers of simple processing units expressing \emph{distributed representations}, and that symbolic systems or TMs have failed to model appropriately most mind processes, such as perception, memory, language and thought --see the Preface of Rumelhart's text \citep{Rumelhart}.
+Distributed representations are opposed to TMs in the relation between units of memory and the units of content or the concepts that such structures represent: in TMs this relation is one-to-one, while in distributed systems is many-to-many \citep{Hinton-1986}.
+Thus, while the basic concepts are represented in mutually exclusive memory regions in the TM, the concepts expressed by distributed representation use memory regions that may overlap in arbitrary ways; for instance, a particular neuron can contribute to the representation of more than one concept, and a concept may share neurons with other concepts.
 In addition, distributed representations can generalize and the extension of the represented concept may contain individuals that were not considered when the representation was originally formed if they are similar enough to other individuals in such extension.
 This latter effect cannot be expected in local representations.
-These intuitions have been very productive as can be seen in the impact of current deep artificial neural-networks (ANNs).

-Whether symbolic and connectionist systems are essentially different models of computing has been subject of intense debate.
-Fodor and Pylyshyn pointed out the limitations of ANNs to express syntactic structure and their capability to hold information as standard memories \citep{Fodor-Pylyshyn}.
-ANNs implement transfer functions that are useful for classification and prediction, for instance, but it is not possible to represent the syntactic structure of natural or formal languages.
-Neither is it possible to store information in ANNs that would be otherwise represented in memory, such as a data-base of a bank's clientele.